XiaSun-Atmos/test-case-docs/source/2019Barry.rst

 The UFS Medium-Range (MR) Weather Application (App) is used to prepare initial conditions, compile and run the UFS model, and post process the raw model outputs.
 Two model configuration compsets (``GFSv15p2`` and ``GFSv16beta``) are tested using the :emphasis:`C768` (~13km) spatial resolution with 64 vertical levels (default).

 The case runs are initialized at 00z Jul 11, 2019 with 168 hours forecasting.
 The app uses ``./xmlchange`` to change the runtime settings.
-The settings needs to be modified to set up the start date, start time, and run time are listed below.
+The settings that need to be modified to set up the start date, start time, and run time are listed below.

 .. code-block:: bash